moehman/PoolEditDist/README.md

 ---

-PoolEdit XML Graphical User Interface Editor for creating ISOBUS object pools.
-In the ISO 11783 standard, the term _object pool_ refers to a collection of graphical user interface objects which make up the GUI.
-So to create ISOBUS user interfaces a tool is needed to edit the object pool, hence the name PoolEdit.
+PoolEdit is a graphical user interface (GUI) editor for creating ISOBUS object pools in XML format.
+In the ISO 11783 standard, the term _object pool_ refers to the collection of graphical user interface objects that makes up the GUI.
+This is a tool for editing ISOBUS user interfaces i.e. object pools, hence the name PoolEdit.

 As the standard defines only a binary format, a second tool called [PoolEditParser](https://github.com/moehman/PoolEditParser) is used to